Ari-Zerner/journallm/README.md

 3. The entries are sent to Claude AI with a carefully designed prompt
 4. Claude analyzes your journal and provides personalized insights and advice
 5. The response is saved as a markdown file for you to review
+6. Optionally, the response can be added directly to your Day One journal

 ## XML Format